Peñalolén

 Peñalolén (Mapudungun "fraternal meeting place") is a Chilean commune in Santiago Province, Santiago Metropolitan Region.
-It was founded on November 15, 1984.
+It was founded on 15 November 1984.

+It is one of the most segregated areas of Santiago with Pre-Cordillera areas such as Las Pircas, Casablanca, and Penalolen Alto having a large upper-middle to high income population similar to Las Condes or Vitacura.
+While the lower areas are more working-class.

 History

-The commune was founded on November 15, 1984.

-Drug arrests

-During 2019, Chilean police arrested a local family, accusing them of drug trafficking.
-According to national news channels, the Peñaloléen organization is one of the largest in the Santiago area and operated all over the town.
+The commune was founded on 15 November 1984.
+In 2019, Chilean police arrested a local family, accusing them of drug trafficking.
+The Peñalolén organization was reported to be one of the largest in the Santiago area, operating throughout the city.

 Demographics

 According to the 2002 census of the National Statistics Institute, Peñalolén spans an area of 54.2 sqkm and has 216,060 inhabitants (105,528 men and 110,532 women), and the commune is an entirely urban area.
 The population grew by 20.2% (36,279 persons) between the 1992 and 2002 censuses.